ejhong626/sw-mini/README.md

 const LogScreen: displays the design for the Login screen.
 When the user clicks on the "Enter" button, the "email" and "password" inputs are stored, and the user is navigated to the Main screen.

 ![alt text](md/LogScreen.png)

-The first main goal **Users log in with their google emails** should be achieved here.
-However, since Expo GoogleSignIn doesn't support web platform and I fail to set up other platforms, this goal is not accomplished.
+Here I fail to implement the function that enables the user to actually log in with their google emails, because Expo GoogleSignIn doesn't support web platform and I fail to set up other platforms.

 **main.js**